 Digital Sourcing Consider First Policy consultation paper

 The government accepted the 10 recommendations of the ICT Procurement Taskforce (subject to some minor adjustments).
-This draft Digital Sourcing Consider First Policy consultation paper is in response to one of those recommendations.
+The Digital Sourcing Consider First Policy consultation paper was developed in response to one of those recommendations.

 What we did

-We brought together technology and sourcing experts from across five government agencies.
+We brought together technology and sourcing experts from across 5 government agencies.
 Over 4 weeks, the multidisciplinary team produced a draft policy.
 The team developed, prototyped, tested and re-developed the policy.
 This process aligned with our Service Design and Delivery Process.
-Over 4 weeks:

 What we heard